-- Monensin reduces methane production by reducing DMI by 5 6% and increasing feed conversion efficiency, reducing lifetime methane per kilogram of beef. - Monensin promotes the selection of succinate forming and propionate forming bacteria to produce propionate. - Monensin inhibits the release of H2 from formate, selectively reducing acetate formation. - Monensin also limits the survival of protozoa.
+- Monensin reduces methane production by reducing dry matter intake (DMI) by 5-6% and increasing feed conversion efficiency, reducing lifetime methane per kilogram of beef. - Monensin promotes the selection of succinate forming and propionate forming bacteria to produce propionate. - Monensin inhibits the release of H2 from formate, selectively reducing acetate formation. - Monensin also limits the survival of protozoa.

 In theory, monensin should have a direct impact on methane reduction.
-However, animal response to monensin has not been consistent, with studies reporting reductions in methane emissions between 0 - 30% (Guan et al. 2006; Beauchemin et al. 2008; Grainger et al. 2008; Grainger and Beauchemin 2011; Duffield et al. 2012; Vyas, Alemu, et al. 2018).
-This range of response can be partly explained by differences in dose, duration, mode of action and diet (Duffield et al. 2012).
-A meta-analysis of monensin (32 mg/kg DMI) included in the total mix ration of beef steers reduced CH4 emissions by 19 ± 4g/animal per day (Appuhamy et al. 2013).
+However, animal response to monensin has not been consistent, with studies reporting reductions in methane emissions between 0-30% (Guan et al. 2006; Beauchemin et al. 2008; Grainger et al. 2008; Grainger and Beauchemin 2011; Duffield et al. 2012; Vyas, Alemu, et al. 2018).

+This range of response can be partly explained by differences in inclusion rate, duration, mode of action and diet (Duffield et al. 2012).
+A meta-analysis of monensin (32mg/kg DMI) included in the total mix ration of beef steers reduced CH4 emissions by $19 \pm 4g$ /animal per day (Appuhamy et al. 2013).
 However, the methane reduction effect of monensin doesn't persist as rumen protozoal populations can adapt over time (Guan et al. 2006).
 Due to variations in mitigation response, the CH4 mitigation effect of monensin in ruminants may be 5% (Hristov et al. 2013).

-Prospective feed additives for methane reduction
+Prospective feed ingredients for methane reduction

-Asparagopsis (a halogenated aliphatic compound)
+Asparagopsis (a halogenated compound)